Graduate Student FAQ

 Toggle ItemHow do I schedule a defense?

 After your committee marks you as ready to defend in Grad Progress, contact them all to find a date and time that will work for everyone.
 Email that information along with the full title of your thesis to Mary Beth (firstname.lastname@example.org) at least 2 days prior to the time you want to defend, and she will schedule a time and room for you.

 Toggle ItemI’ve finished all my required credits but have not yet defended.
 Do I have to take credits the semester/term I defend?

-You are required to take at least 2 credits the semester you defend.
-The only exception to this is if you defend Spring term then you only have to take 1 credit.
+You are required to take at least 2 credits during the semester you defend.
+(The only exception to this is that if you defend Spring term, you only have to take 1 credit.)
 These are usually thesis credits.
-Any thesis credits above the 6 required for the program are not covered by the department scholarship.
+Any thesis credits above the 6 credits required for the program are not covered by the department scholarship.

 Toggle ItemAfter I have defended my thesis and my ETD has passed all approvals, what else do I need to do to graduate?

 If you are enrolled that semester in credits other than thesis credits that are on your program of study, you must pass those courses.
 Other than that, there is nothing else you need to do to graduate after you have successfully defended your thesis and your ETD has passed all approvals.